COMMERCE 7021 - Commercial Law & Accounting Information Systems (M)

-Course Code COMMERCE 7021 Course Commercial Law & Accounting Information Systems (M) Coordinating Unit Business School Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 36 hours Available for Study Abroad and Exchange Y Assumed Knowledge ACCTING 7019 Course Description This course is designed to provide students with an understanding of the Australian legal framework for business entities, particularly in relation to their commercial transactions.
+Course Code COMMERCE 7021 Course Commercial Law & Accounting Information Systems (M) Coordinating Unit Business School Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 6 hours per week Assumed Knowledge ACCTING 7019 Course Description This course is designed to provide students with an understanding of the Australian legal framework for business entities, particularly in relation to their commercial transactions.
 The course also introduces students to business information systems, including roles and types of information systems, software and technological developments.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesCommercial Law (CL) section

 1 An understanding of the Australian legal system and how it applies to regulate commerce.

 2 An understanding of the application of Common Law and Statute law relevant to commerce.

 3 An understanding of the basic principles of Contract Law and their relevance to commerce.